-Forty-nine percent of organizations in 2017 “were approaching their cloud computing infrastructure as a service (IaaS) strategy through multi-cloud adoption,” according to a Gartner report from October of 2018.
+Forty-nine percent of organizations were “approaching their cloud computing infrastructure as a service (IaaS) strategy through multi-cloud adoption,” according to a Gartner report from October of 2018.
 That number is expected to explosively grow in the coming years as the advantages of multi-cloud become better known.

 But before you go throwing your current public or private cloud strategy in the trash to jump on the bandwagon, there are a few things you should know.
 First, what is it, exactly?

 Simply put, multi-cloud means you’re using more than one public cloud.
 It’s important to note that this is different than hybrid cloud.